-St. Petersburg Country Club’s course opened for play in 1924.
-Its architect was Herbert Strong, a golf professional who had arrived in the US from his native England in 1905.
+The course at St. Petersburg Country Club’s architect was Herbert Strong, a golf professional who had arrived in the US from his native England in 1905.
 Mr. Strong has more than 20 course designs to his credit, including Canterbury CC in Cleveland, Engineers on Long Island the original course at Saucon Valley in Pennsylvania.
 Other Florida designs include Vero Beach CC and the Ocean Course at the Ponte Vedra Beach Club.

 Strong’s designs featured small, elevated greens and large quantities of bunkers flanking both greens and fairways.
 Most of the original fairway bunkers were removed decades ago as equipment improvements rendered them superfluous.
 Although our greens remain relatively small, a number of them were both lowered and enlarged under the direction of architect Dick Wilson in 1960.